 The plaintiff appealed the court’s decision to limit her closing argument.
 However, on appeal, the jury’s verdict was affirmed.
 The court explained that whether a party destroyed evidence is a legal determination that should be made by a judge outside the presence of the jury.
 Only after a ruling is made can a party argue spoliation to the jury.
 Here, the court noted that the plaintiff failed to raise the spoliation issue before the closing argument.
 Without a ruling on the spoliation issue, the court explained, the plaintiff was properly precluded from raising the issue in closing argument.

-If you or a loved one has been hurt in a Georgia trip and fall accident on another’s property, you may be entitled to monetary compensation.
+If you or a loved one has been hurt in a trip and fall accident on another’s property, our Athens slip and fall lawyer is here to help, you may be entitled to monetary compensation.